ray-project/ray/doc/source/workflows/concepts.rst

 Concepts
 --------

-Workflows provides the *step* and *virtual actor* durable primitives, which correspond respectively to Ray's non-durable tasks and actors.
+Workflows provides the *step* and *virtual actor* durable primitives, which are analogous to Ray's non-durable tasks and actors.

 Steps
 ~~~~~